barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

 - Nothing seems to happen
 - That night she enters a sunken crystal city in her dreams, feels drawn towards the centre, there's a deep pit, a feeling of dread...
+- Surrounding the pit are thousands of destroyed crystal shards of various sizes (some the size of a building).
 - If she looks in the pit, Gla'aki rises: **SAN** roll, she knows what Gla'aki wants (freedom) and why it can't just leave (crystal fragments)